christianb93/k8s-on-openstack/README.md

 * Lab3 - install the OpenStack cloud controller manager
 * Lab4 - use Flannel with the host-gw backend
 * Lab5 - leverage the OpenStack router to build a network solution
+* Lab6 - play with the Kuryr networking solution

 # Sizing of the environment